tomppatomppa/helsinki-bike-routes/client/README.md

 ```

-The `JourneyTable` component is used to display journey data in a table format.
+The `</JourneyTable>` component is used to display journey data in a table format.
 It takes two props:

 - `data` (required): An array of `Journey` objects representing the journey data to be displayed.
 - `orderByColumn` (required): A callback function that will be called when a column header is clicked for sorting.
 It takes a `JourneyTableColumns` value as a parameter.